 The main recommendation is to have another opportunity waiting so you do not stop receiving income.
 Before making that decision, do your best to apply for different vacancies.
 If you quit without a job, you can devote full time to attending interviews and leaving your resume elsewhere.

 It cannot be easy to secure a new job while the current one is still; you must attend different interviews, and the workplace cannot.
-So, while you are still doing your job, utilize all your spare time productively.
+So, while you are still doing your job, productively utilize all your spare time.
 Consider every opportunity that can benefit you.
-If there appears to be a job in the waiting, respond to it as early as possible.
+If there appears to be a job in the waiting, respond as early as possible.

 Cut down your monthly expenses starting from the very beginning of your job.
 With your savings, you will have enough finances to help you live through these struggling times.

 So, try to save 3-6 months of your monthly expenses.
 Always be ready for the worst-case scenarios.
-All this will help you make your payments and, at the same time, continue with a lifestyle like what you had while you were still doing your job.
+All this will help you make your payments and continue with a lifestyle like you had while you were still doing your job.

-If you have a family, keep their ideas and suggestions close to your heart, especially if you are the only one taking care of their livelihood.
+If you have a family, keep their ideas and suggestions close to your heart, especially if you are the only one caring for their livelihood.
 You may have to see different options before deciding, such as having your partner get a job or postponing it until you can save enough.
 Because, for all of us, the least desirable thing is for our families to suffer and their quality of life.